vcubcoder/zdatapipeline/README.md

 Z Data Pipeline
 =========================
-The goal of the project is to process the published change events coming from the legacy streams and expose an API for Dispatcher & Drivers association
+The goal of the project is to process the published change events coming from the legacy system and expose an API for Dispatcher & Drivers association

 ### Architecture
 ![kafka microservice](zpipeline_architecture.png "kafka microservice")